ippontech/blog-usa/posts/d3-tutorial-points-axes.md

              })
              .scale(xScale);

 First we create an Axis object oriented to the Bottom of the grid.
 We then give it a number of Ticks equal to the amount of items in our array, and format the label of that Tick to be the string value in our array.
-Then, we use the xScale we created earlier to map this 0-4 axis to the size of our xAxisLength.
+Then, we use the `xScale` we created earlier to map this 0-4 axis to the size of our `xAxisLength`.

      svg.append("g")
              .attr("class", "x-axis")